getting-started-md/site/getting_started/data/guides/4-dotnet-nancy.md

 This will run mcs just like before except it will include our dependency variable to help avoid typing out all the dependencies for every module.
 This will also allow us to add new common dependencies easily.

-Finally we just add a server task to easily run our server from the make tool.
-This is totally optional but just goes to show how make can be a simple runner for our project.
+Finally we just add a *server* task to easily run our server from the make tool.
+This is totally optional but just goes to show how `make` can be a simple runner for our project.

-Now when we update our cs file, all we need to do is type make to recompile our application.
+Now when we update our .cs files, all we need to do is type `make` to recompile our application.

-`make`

 Adding additional files is as easy as defining additional tasks to compile additional assembiles